 - you have experienced pain because of a dry vagina

-- you are exhausted because of menopause symptoms
+- you are exhausted because of menopausal symptoms

 - you feel moody or frustrated by all the changes

-- you feel you do not want to be touched as much
+- you feel like you do not want to be touched as much.

-Some women may improve with a trial of hormone replacement therapy (HRT) or with use of vaginal oestrogen or vaginal moisturisers to improve vaginal dryness.
-A libido problem is an important issue to discuss with your doctor.
+Some women may improve with a trial of menopause hormone therapy (MHT) or with use of vaginal moisturisers/lubricants or vaginal oestrogen to improve vaginal dryness.
+It is an important issue to discuss with your doctor.

 Testosterone for libido